Ocasio-Cortez, Pelosi to meet and discuss working relationship

 In a late-night tweet, Trump praised Republicans for remaining “unified” on the condemnation vote “concerning statements I made about four Democrat Congresswomen.”

+Pelosi said at a Wednesday news conference that Trump was attempting to distract voters from his statements and Democrats from focusing on their policy agenda.

+“We’re not having him set our agenda.
+We’re setting our own agenda,” Pelosi told reporters.

-Reporting by Amanda BeckerEditing by Kevin Drawbaugh and Cynthia Osterman
+Reporting by Amanda Becker; Additional reporting by Susan Cornwell, Doina Chiacu and David Alexander; editing by Kevin Drawbaugh and Cynthia Osterman